I was 15 when Brokeback Mountain, Ang Lee's 2005 film about two cowboys who fall in love against all odds, hit cinemas.

 At the time, a mainstream movie about a gay romance, starring two major heartthrob actors, and a pretty explicit sex scene, was big news.
 Tidbits about the tent scene were passed around in hush tones in high school corridors.
-Seeing it was a rite of passage that largely depended on how chill your parents were or how skilled you became at sneaking into movie theaters.
+Seeing it was a rite of passage that largely depended on how chill your parents were or how skilled you became at sneaking into cinemas.

-I would be lying if I said I rushed to see the film for reasons other than my true love for Heath Ledger (RIP), but I very distinctly remember sitting in a theater with my parents (the chillest) and thinking that this was going to be a Thing.
+I would be lying if I said I rushed to see the film for reasons other than my true love for Heath Ledger (RIP), but I very distinctly remember sitting in a cinema with my parents (the chillest) and thinking that this was going to be a Thing.
 And it was.
 Ang Lee took home the Oscar for Best Director at the 2006 Academy Awards — though the film itself was snubbed for Best Picture — and Brokeback Mountain entered the still too limited canon of Hollywood films depicting same-sex love.

 Call Me By Your Name, which stars Armie Hammer and Timothee Chalamet as Oliver and Elio, two young men who fall in love during a perfect summer in Italy, circa 1983, is poised to do the same — but on very different terms.
 (Although, I can foresee the peach scene becoming an unmissable high school corridor topic.)